okeeffed/dennisokeeffe-blog/content/blog/2020-07-28-redirections-in-c.md

 Hooray!
 Redirection to stdin is a success (and no segmentation faults).

+I will likely redo this exercise in Rust and Golang this week to show the how-to.

 ## Resources

 1. [Computer Systems A Programmer's Perspective - Page 944](https://www.amazon.com.au/Computer-Systems-Programmers-Perspective-Global/dp/1292101768/)